syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/Convert-PowerPoint-to-Image-in-Azure-App-Service-Linux.md

 ---
-title: Convert PPTX to Image in Azure App Service on Linux | Syncfusion
+title: Convert PPTX to Image in Azure App Service on Linux | Syncfusion&reg;
 description: Convert PPTX to image in Azure App Service on Linux using .NET Core PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
 platform: document-processing
 control: PowerPoint